-Whether we like it or not, sagging skin is a normal part of the human experience.
-As we age, the elasticity and collagen begin to break down in our bodies, creating a looser, wrinkled look all over.
-And while loose skin can happen anywhere on the body, sagging skin under the neck is a particular concern for many of us.
+Whether we like to admit it or not, sagging skin is a normal part of the human experience.
+As we age, the elasticity and collagen begin to break down in our bodies, creating a looser, wrinkled look.
+Sagging skin on the neck is of particular concern because it tends to be one of the first signs of aging.

 “The quality of the neck skin is more fragile than facial skin, and this usually leads to signs of advanced aging and laxity,” says Beverly Hills facial plastic surgeon, Natalie Attenello, MD.
 “Additionally, patients often overlook sun protection in their neck region which also leads to further aging.”

-“Kybella is an injectable to dissolve submental fat,” says Troy, MI, plastic surgeon Anthony Youn, MD.
+New York plastic surgeon Daniel Y. Maman, MD suggests Kybella injections.
+“Kybella is an injectable to dissolve submental fat,” explains Troy, MI, plastic surgeon Anthony Youn, MD.
 “This is great for people who have double chin fat and want an effective solution.”
-Each Kybella injection contains a synthetic form of deoxycholic acid to permantly kill fat cells in the targeted area.
-The treatment session requires multiple injections — around 20 to 30 — in the treatment zone, and results are best seen after two to four sessions.
-“This is best for people who don’t have loose skin or significant platysmal bands,” adds Dr. Youn.
+Each Kybella injection contains a synthetic form of deoxycholic acid to permanently kill fat cells in the targeted area.

 “Lasers are also a good in-office treatment, but may require a little more downtime of four to seven days,” says Dr. Attenello.
 “Certain lasers have slightly lower settings to address the skin of the neck—this can improve sun or age spots, fine lines, as well as improve the skin’s elasticity.”